UMArm: Untethered, Modular, Portable, Soft Pneumatic Arm: Introduction

+\revcomment{2.2, 4.3}{ To better situate our contribution, Table~\ref{tab:comparison} summarizes representative soft robotic arms from the literature, focusing on systems of comparable scale to UMArm.
+Early continuum and McKibben-based designs demonstrated impressive compliance, dexterity, or payload capacity, but lacked closed-loop precision and remained tethered to external regulators.
+More recent works introduced stiffening mechanisms or advanced control strategies (e.g., Koopman-based MPC), which improved load handling and tracking but still relied on bulky hardware and achieved only centimeter-level endpoint accuracy.
+In contrast, UMArm is fully untethered, portable, and precise (0.85\,mm RMSE), with high force output and 12 actively controlled DoFs with tunable stiffness.
+This combination of features distinguishes UMArm from prior soft robotic arms and enables high-performance operation in unstructured environments. }

-To demonstrate UMArm's effectiveness, we experimentally validated its ability to perform tasks that have traditionally been challenging for pneumatically driven soft arms.
-First, a series of experiments is conducted to demonstrate UMArm's precision, high payload capacity, and untethered capability.
-The precision of UMArm is showcased through a way point tracking experiment, where it achieves to track given way points with 2.6mm RMSE.
-Then, its weight-lifting ability is tested with up to 3 kg of payload.
-Additionally, we tested its untethered operation capability by powering it with a portable compressed air tank, which successfully sustained the UMArm for 12 minutes at full capacity.
+To demonstrate UMArm's effectiveness, we experimentally validated its ability to perform tasks that have traditionally been challenging for pneumatically driven soft arms. \revcomment{0}{First, we conducted a series of experiments to evaluate UMArm's precision, force-generation capability, and untethered operation.
+Precision was assessed through a position-control step response experiment and a trajectory-tracking experiment.
+The step response experiment achieved a positional control RMSE of 0.85\,mm, while the trajectory-tracking experiment showed a near-identical match between the target and actual trajectories.
+UMArm's force-generation ability was demonstrated with a tested output up to 53.3\,N.} Additionally, we tested its untethered operation capability by powering it with a portable compressed air tank, which successfully sustained the UMArm for 12 minutes at full capacity.
 Second, through the use of antagonistic stiffening, UMArm achieves high-precision manipulation.
 It can stack three small objects with great consistency.
 Moreover, the antagonistic stiffness is independently controlled for each joint, granting UMArm the ability to perform directional compliance control.
 We have shown that the UMArm can structurally stiffen in one direction while remaining soft in another, enabling more adaptive interactions.
 Third, we demonstrate that UMArm can be worn and used on worksites, highlighting both its portability and its capability of using its compliant structure to compensate for misalignment and disturbances.
 Finally, to showcase its versatility, we added legs between arm segments, transforming UMArm into an untethered inchworm robot, further broadening its potential application space.